benjaminsampica/dungeondates/README.md

 dotnet ef migrations add InitialCreate -o Infrastructure/Databases/Migrations
 ```

+_Note:_ Migrations cannot be applied using the managed host via `dbContext.Database.MigrateAsync()`.
+It simply crashes the functions host so they must be applied some other way (SQL script for example).

 # Hosting
 Domain has been setup on Porkbun and is hosted in Azure via a static web app with a managed Azure Function.
 Some of the configuration has been done manually in the portal itself.